Pneumonia In Teens: Symptoms, Causes, Treatment & Prevention

 Image: Shutterstock

-Fungal, viral, and bacterial infection are common causes of pneumonia.
+Fungal, viral, and bacterial infections are common causes of pneumonia.
 Microbes can spread through respiratory droplets while coughing and sneezing or direct contact with an infected person.

 The common microorganisms that cause pneumonia are the following (2).